Contents Menu Expand Light mode Dark mode Auto light/dark mode

 )

-parameter to indicate the number of records to be retrieved.
-This parameter accepts a tuple with the key of the target vector (this should match with one of the keys of the vectors
+The rg.load method includes a vector parameter which can be used to retrieve similar records to a given vector, and a limit parameter to indicate the number of records to be retrieved.
+This parameter accepts a tuple with the key of the target vector (this should match with one of the keys of the vectors dictionary) and the query vector itself.

-param to combine vector search with traditional search.
+In addition, the vector param can be combined with the query param to combine vector search with traditional search.

 ds = rg.load(